ktorio/ktor-documentation/topics/client-webrtc.md

 ## Platform-specific logic

-This API provides a high-level abstractions, but there are use-cases that require accessing platform-specific APIs.
+This API provides high-level abstractions, but there are use-cases that may require accessing platform-specific APIs.
-There are `getNative()` extensions that allow you to retrieve the implementations used under the hood.
+You can use the `.getNative()` extension functions to retrieve the underlying implementations.
-Platform-specific libraries are exposed as transitive libraries, except of `WebRTC-SDK` CocoaPod for iOS.
+Platform-specific libraries are exposed as transitive libraries, except for `WebRTC-SDK` CocoaPod on iOS.

 <tabs group="platform" id="platform-specific-logic">
 <tab title="JS/Wasm" group-key="js-wasm">